An Incredibly Rare Ferrari 599 SA Aperta Is Now Up For Auction

 As per many limited-edition Ferraris, there are some wild specs floating around and this particular car has to be up there as one of the maddest.
 The special order Nero Stellato paintwork may look like regular black in most lights, but it has a spectacular gold fleck that makes it sparkle when the sun hits it.
 As you can probably tell from the photos, the inside is where the real madness starts.

 A number of plaques are dotted around the interior to remind you of the Aperta’s exclusivity.
-Hermés, in case you didn’t know, is a French designer brand that is well known for its quality of leather product, making the interior of this Aperta a pretty big deal.
+Hermés, in case you didn’t know, is a French designer brand that is well known for its quality of leather product, predominantly it's iconic Birkin handbag.

 This car is currently up for auction here at PaddlUp and you can see more images of the car over on the auction page.
 Be sure to follow us on our social channels to see more content on this car and all of our other consignments.